rutgers-physics-ml/astro-hack-2018-spring/README.md

 You will need Anaconda Python 3.6 or later, and we will supply all necessary packages.
 Note that you will need an internet connection.
-First add the `conda-forge` channel for access to some necessary Python packages:
+First add the `conda-forge` and `astropy` channels for access to some necessary Python packages:

     conda config --add channels conda-forge
+    conda config --add channels astropy

 Install the rest of the packages by running: